-• The light blinks in yellow when the door is closed with the Intelligent Key left outside the vehicle and the ignition switch in the ACC or ON position.
-Make sure that the Intelligent Key is inside the vehicle.

-- The light blinks in green when the Intelligent Key battery is running out of power.
+- The light blinks in yellow when the door is closed with the Intelligent Key left outside the vehicle and the ignition switch in the ACC or ON position.
+Make sure that the Intelligent Key is inside the vehicle. - The light blinks in green when the Intelligent Key battery is running out of power.
 Replace the battery with a new one.
-(See "KEY BATTERY REPLACEMENT" in the "8.
-Maintenance and do-it-vourself" section.) - The light illuminates in vellow when it warns of a malfunction with the electrical steering lock system (if so equipped) or the Intelligent Key system.
+(See "Key battery replacement" (P.8-23).) - The light illuminates in yellow when it warns of a malfunction with the Intelligent Key system.

-If the warning light illuminates in yellow while the engine is stopped, it may be impossible to free the steering lock (if so equipped) or to start the engine.
+If the warning light illuminates in yellow while the engine is stopped, it may be impossible to start the engine.
 If the light comes on while the engine is running, you can drive the vehicle.
 However in these cases, contact a NISSAN dealer for repair as soon as possible.